-The classification of drugs known as amphetamines come in many forms.
-Amphetamines belong to a drug classification called stimulants which are known for affecting the nervous system of the body they are administered to.
-Dependence to amphetamines can begin either in a doctor’s office or on the streets.
+Amphetamines, a category of drugs, come in many forms.
+These substances belong to a drug classification called stimulants.
+Stimulant drugs affect the nervous system of the body.
 A number of mental health prescriptions contain amphetamines, which can make recognizing and identifying addiction challenging for individuals who are not aware of the addictive properties of this drug.
 Whichever way an individual has developed an addiction to amphetamines, treatment and a detox program is effective in helping to aid in eliminating addiction to this debilitating drug.

 The Effects of Amphetamines